asizikov/asizikov.github.io/content/blog/2022-11-27-environment-protection-tags.md

 A recent request from a customer caught my attention.
 They were trying to set up a CD pipeline that should deploy packages to production when there is a new tag pushed to the repository.
 At the same time, they wanted some control over the process so that not everyone can init a release by pushing a tag to the repository.

 In a more standard scenario, you would use a branch protection rule to prevent pushing to `main` branch, together with environment protection rule that prevents deployments to production from any other branch but `main`.
 However, in this case, they are using tags to trigger the deployment.
 So, we need to protect the tags.
-Currently, it's not obvious that you can restring environments to specific tags or tag patterns.
+Currently, it's not obvious that you can restrict environments to specific tags or tag patterns.
 Let's see how we can do that.

 ## Protecting tags